What is the Difference Between Profit and Cash Flow?

 - If customers buy your product or service but fail to pay in time, you need to know because it’s not going to be reflected in your bank account.

 - When your business pays expenses, rent, and other costly commitments, it might not be able to pay everything all at once.
 Managing your cash flow helps space out the time to balance the earnings coming in, and when you can pay for bills.

-A Cash Flow is simple yet a very necessary process.
-82% of businesses fail because of poor cash flow management.
-They can be making a profit, but if there isn't enough cash in the bank when they need it, they might never see it before closing the doors for good.
+A cash flow is a simple yet very necessary process.
+82% of small businesses fail because of poor cash flow management.
+They can be making a profit, but if there isn’t enough cash in the bank when they need it, they might never see it before closing the doors for good.

-Cash Flows don’t have to seem so dark.
-They can be liberating and give you control over how the business operates.
-Wouldn’t you feel much better if your cash was managed so well that you didn’t have to worry about it every day?
+Cash flows can give you control over how the business operates.
+Understanding cash flow helps your cash be managed well so that you don’t have to worry about it every day.